-We observe that the indifference curve approach we adopt above is not informative about why traders choose to pass value to farmers through price or through credit.
-On this topic, one can only speculate, through in principle the decision should depend on the farmer's demand for credit (relative to price) and also the trader's liquidity.
-Qualitative discussions with treatment traders suggest that they aggressively used advances to secure supply from farmers shortly before harvest time and that additional revenues from subsidized purchases helped them offering advances.
+Note that the indifference curve approach we adopt above is not informative about why traders choose to pass value to farmers through price or through credit.
+On this question one can only speculate, though in principle the decision should depend on credit contract enforcement institutions and also on the trader's liquidity, as well as rates of time preference.
+Discussions with treatment traders